 1.5 hours / In-person or online

-To book this training for your organisation or team, please call 8415 6210 or email [email protected]
+To book this training for your organisation or team, please email [email protected]

 Each member of the PESP team has taken part in pre-recorded interviews, which are available for organisations who wish to display them at training, events, and workshops.